nik-ez/snowiq-docs/sa-supervisor-activities.md

 A Supervisor can delete an existing road hazard from the map if it doesn't exist anymore by doing the following:

-  * Press on an existing road hazard from the map if it doesn't exist anymore:
+  * Select a road hazard from the map

 <img src="images/supervisor/sa-supervisor-activities/deleting-road-hazards.png" class="ios width-sm" data-lightbox="34" />

-  * The system will display the following 'Road hazard info' prompt
+  * The system will display the 'Road hazard info' prompt as shown
-  * Press 'Delete' and press 'Yes' on the next prompt to confirm deletion of the road hazard
+  * Select 'Delete' and then select 'Yes' on the delete confirmation prompt
-  * Once deleted, the marker is removed from the map for everyone
+  * Once deleted, the marker will no longer be displayed on the map

 </section>
 </section>